What is black cotton soil?

 Formation of black soil

 Then, due to the weathering or breaking of the igneous rock and cooling and solidification of the lava, the black soil is formed.
-Since, it is formed from lava it is also known as lava soil.
+Since it is formed from lava, it is also known as lava soil.

-Identification of black soil in the field
+Identification/characteristics of black cotton soil in the field

-- It is black in color.
+- It is black in colour.

 - It is a very fine particle that can’t be seen by the naked eye.